ValgulNecron/kasuki/bot/docs/tasks.md

 - [ ] Implement connection pooling for database connections

 ### Security
-- [ ] Conduct a security audit of the codebase
 - [ ] Implement rate limiting for commands
 - [ ] Add input validation for all user inputs
 - [ ] Review token and credential handling